The Fragility of Learning LQG Controllers: Introduction

 \subsection{Related Work}

 \paragraph{Complexity of Learning-Enabled Control} Recent literature has made significant progress in understanding the statistical complexity of learning to control in the setting of fully observed linear systems.
 The authors of \citet{abbasi2011regret} provide a bound on the regret of learning to control a linear system online, while \citet{dean2020sample} bound the excess cost of an offline identification and control scheme.
-Bounds that appear tight in dimension were introduced by \citet{mania2019certainty} for the offline setting, and by \citet{simchowitz2020naive} for the online setting.
-Subsequent work has shown that such bounds neglected terms that could scale exponentially in dimensions \citep{tsiamis2021linear, tsiamis2022learning, ziemann2022policy, chen2021black}, indicating that the focus should be upon achieving bounds that are tight in system-theoretic quantities rather than system dimensions.
+Bounds that appear tight in state and input dimension were introduced by \citet{mania2019certainty} for the offline setting, and by \citet{simchowitz2020naive} for the online setting.
+Subsequent work has shown that such bounds neglected terms that could scale exponentially in system dimensions \citep{tsiamis2021linear, tsiamis2022learning, ziemann2022policy, chen2021black}, indicating that the focus should be upon achieving bounds that are tight in system-theoretic quantities rather than system dimensions.
 Progress in this direction is presented by \citet{wagenmaker2021task, wagenmaker2023optimal, lee2024active, ziemann2024regret}.
 However, these works are restricted to the fully observed setting or special cases of partially observed systems.
-Upper bounds on learning the LQG are presented in the offline setting by \citep{mania2019certainty} and in the online setting by \citep{lale2020logarithmic} but without a tight dependence on the underlying system instance.
-We instead achieve tight lower bounds in the partially observed setting of learning the LQG from offline data.
+Upper bounds on learning the LQG are presented in the offline setting by \citep{mania2019certainty,zheng2021sample} and in the online setting by \citep{lale2020logarithmic} but without a tight dependence on the underlying system instance.
+In particular, they rely on bounds for partially observed system identification \citep{oymak2019non, ziemann2023tutorial} which are not asymptotically tight.
+We instead give tight lower bounds for partially observed offline LQG learning.